andreschuldt/Repository-Mood-Action/README.md

       runpod_endpoint: ${{ secrets.RUNPOD_ENDPOINT }}
       github_accesstoken: ${{ secrets.GITHUB_TOKEN }}
 ```

 # Changing workflow trigger

-instead of triggering the rmig manually in the actions menu of the repository with
+Instead of triggering the rmig manually in the actions menu of the repository with

 ```
 on:
   workflow_dispatch:
 ```

 you can call it automatically via push on a desired branch like

 ```